LorisSteinhart/Muon-on-L200/README.md

 # Gd Neutron Flux Simulation for GERDA (PGT Setup)

-This repository contains the full simulation framework used in the study of neutron flux in the Post-GERDA-Test-Setup (PGT), focusing on neutron capture events on natural Gadolinium within a high-purity germanium detector environment.
+This repository contains the full simulation framework used in the study of neutron flux in the Post-GERDA-Test-Setup (PGT), focusing on neutron capture events on the Gadolinium string within a high-purity germanium detector environment.

 ## Overview